ProAccess/MakeMyHOAok/HOA Cert Program.md

 <link href="./css/mdstyles.css" rel="stylesheet" type="text/css">
 ---
-title: '# Proposal for establishing the California Board of Certification for Community Association Directors'
+# title: 'Proposal for establishing the California Board of Certification for Community Association Directors'
 ---

 The persistent problem of recruiting qualified directors